alladinee/IBM-Data-Science-Professional-Certificate/README.md

 This code block will include the contents of the README file in your Markdown file, as if it were written directly in the Markdown file.
 You can then save the Markdown file as `README.md` and push it to your repository.

 Here is an example of a complete Markdown file for a README file:

-md
-## IBM Data Science Capstone Project

-This repository contains the code and data for your IBM data science Capstone project.

-The project title is: [insert project title here]

-The goal of the project is: [insert project goal here]

-...

 ### Data